suryachaitanya0/Awesome-GithubProfile-README/README.md

-# Awesome-profile-README
+# Awesome-profile-README:octocat:

-Your beginner Profile-README Guide( A Guide to create a Awesome Profile-README).
+Your beginner Profile-README Guide( A Guide to create a Awesome Profile-README). :smiley:

 Github recently released a feature which allows users to create a profile-level README to display on their GitHub profile page, This is a great way to introduce yourself to the Github community as you highlight your skills and projects.

-# Table of contents:
+# Table of contents::book:

 - [What's a Github Profile-README?](#What's-a-Github-Profile-README?)
 - [How do I create a Profile-README?](#How-do-I-create-a-Profile-README?)